interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 npm install -g moneyd-uplink-xrp
 ```

-NOTE: For this tutorial you do not need to use real cryptocurrency.
-Since you will be sending value through an
+NOTE: Even though Interledger supports many different underlying asset types, you do not need to use real
+cryptocurrency for this tutorial.
+Since you will be sending value through an ILP router on the testnet,
-ILP router on the testnet, funds will be used from the [XRP testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and have no real-world value.
+funds will be sourced from the [XRP testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and
+will have no real-world value.

 ## Configuring moneyd
 NOTE: Before configuring `moneyd`, make sure to delete the `.moneyd.test.json` config file, located in the home folder